fbzavaleta/sensefinity-firmware-challenge/README.md

 # Sensefinity IoT Solution for Logistic Market

 [Sensefinity](https://www.sensefinity.com/) is a Portuguese start-up that provides IoT solutions for the logistic market.
-I took on this challenge on May 24th, submitted it, and had a technical review with some engineers of the team.
+I took on this challenge on May 24th, submitted it, and had a technical review with the engineering team.
 My solution was widely accepted, and I received great feedback on my event-driven approach.

 ## 1. The Challenge